Category Archives: Stories Of Faith

 Years ago, I heard Ruth Graham talk about how to raise teens.
 She encouraged parents to lecture less and give teens the room to make choices on their own.
 Ruth’s words helped me to have the courage to trust Thomas to begin making wise decisions.
 Sometimes the only way a person can grow is by learning from their own decisions and mistakes.

-6. Resist hovering.
+6. Resist Being Overprotective

-To hover over our child after he has left home makes the transition harder for him.
+To worry and overprotect our child after he has left home makes the transition harder for him.
 At a college orientation meeting, the speaker advised the parents not to call their children too often.
-If we are constantly checking on them, it will be very hard for our grown children to learn to be responsible adults.
+If we are constantly checking on them multiple times a day, it will be very hard for our grown children to learn to be responsible adults.

 A PRAYER